- BAD_SYSTEM_CONFIG_INFO falls into the category of Blue Screen of Death errors.

 Users reported that this error was fixed by using bcdedit or by fixing Windows Registry, so be sure to try those solutions.

 FAQ: Read more about BAD_SYSTEM_CONFIG_INFO

 - What causes bad system config info?

 Bad system config info error can be either caused by software or hardware.
 If the error is caused by hardware components, unfortunately, you will be forced to replace that particular component.
-The software problems that can cause this error can be faulty updates and software incompatibility, corrupted registry, incorrect Boot Configuration Data (BCD) file, corrupted MBR, bad drivers and other.

 - How do I fix the blue screen of death?